Paul Sykes (rugby league): Bradford

-Move to London
+London

 With the promise of more regular first XIII rugby Sykes moved south to join the London Broncos in a permanent deal in August 2002.

 Sykes soon settled back to life in the capital and representative honours were gained with an appearance for England "A" against New Zealand in October, followed by a place on the successful "A" team tour to Fiji and Tonga.

 Sykes has further earned England caps against Russia and Wales in 2003 and France and New Zealand in 2005.

 Sykes originally came to the club as full-back, but the arrival of club captain Mark McLinden has seen Sykes operate largely in the centres in Super League X and XI.

 Sykes successfully converted during 2005 to the centre position where his powerful running and strong tackling are seen to their best advantage.